 Self-Pay Medication Discount Program

-- Self-pay patients can receive a combined discount of 25% off eligible medications from participating pharmacies.
+- Self-pay patients can receive a combined discount of 25% off eligible medications from RARx Pharmacy.
+This discount cannot be combined with other discount options.

 - Available to patients who do not have insurance benefits—or for those who waive their benefits due to high deductibles, poor coverage, or a lifetime financial cap.